For years I knew I wanted to do more, be more, contribute, leave a mark, move people, be of value and service.

-The evidence of that humanity, of the constant battle and determination to grow, of ways they accepted their imperfections and leveraged them to become their strengths, the constant see-saw, the yin-yang, was exactly what I’d admired in my mentors.
+The evidence of their humanity, the constant battle and determination to grow, the ways in which they accepted their imperfections and leveraged them to become their strengths, the constant see-saw, the yin-yang, was exactly what I’d been admiring in my mentors.

 We become a fraudulent version of ourselves.
 We sell our soul.
 The shell becomes increasingly fragile as the substance inside drains away.

 Embrace your humanity, celebrate your imperfections, remain authentically you and you will always stay connected to that endless reservoir of strength, love and inspiration that lives inside of you.

 Stay true to the perfect circle of life and growth – it always has to start with your authentic self and it will end with you in your most amazing, prosperous and abundant glory.